Mother of three, Mereseini Dilule from Ruraki village, Dogotuki in Macuata, sells fish at the Labasa market to provide for her family’s needs.

 She recalled that with the income her parents received from selling fish, her two younger siblings were educated and her younger sister enrolled at the Sangam School of Nursing in Labasa.

 Ms. Dilule said fish was a delicacy that was enjoyed by everyone, especially on Sunday lunch with the family.

 She said her daily takings depended on the weather, but on good days she could earn as much as $1,000 for two days.

 “I sometimes buy fish from a middleman for $20 and then sell it at a higher price of $25 to accommodate other expenses,” she said.

-Ms Dilule said during unfavourable weather, her fish catch dropped so she baked pastries, cooked and sold lunch parcels for fish sellers.
+Ms. Dilule said during unfavorable weather, her fish catch dropped so she baked pastries, cooked, and sold lunch parcels for fish sellers.

 She said her husband had noticed a drop in the number of fish they now caught, which he said might be because of climate change.